saraljitkaurmann/Induction/README.md

 ### Closing Words by HOD Harpreet Kaur Grewal Ma’am
 The day ended with encouraging words from our HOD.
 She answered student questions, shared thoughtful advice, and reminded us to stay consistent with our practice—especially in mathematics.
 Her guidance was warm, honest, and supportive.

+### Personal Reflection
+The sessions today helped me look beyond marks and success.
+I understood the value of staying spiritually aware, thinking deeply, and living with intention.
+College is not just about learning subjects, but about becoming a better, more balanced human being.

 ---